-An online immersion cultivating an intentional shift from racial innocence and distress to racial literacy and harmony within community.
+An online immersion cultivating an intentional shift from racial innocence and distress to racial literacy and harmony within community and over time.

 Exploring Tender Territory:

 - How did I come to see what I see, do what I do, fear what I fear, think what I think about race and racism?

 - What are my distinct racial experiences?
 What's it like coming out of hiding?
 And what experiences do I share with others of my racial affinity group?

 - How does my racial conditioning and reactivity help or hinder what I most care about?

 - What impact does my honesty and vulnerability about race have on others?
 How am I impacted when others share their experiences?